MEET THE TEAM

-Based in our Robertson House office, our team currently comprises the Business Manager, Museums and Heritage Coordinator and Governance and Communications Officer.
-Working closely with the Trustees, our team carries out the work of AMOT, whether that’s giving network updates, museum support and, of course, creating and running the AMOT Annual Conference.
+Based in our Robertson House office, our team currently comprises the Business Manager and Governance and Communications Officer.
+Working closely with the Trustees, they carry out the work of AMOT, whether that’s giving network updates, museum support and, of course, creating and running the AMOT Annual Conference.

 Clarinda Snowball has joined AMOT after a career of project management in industry and public events, working in school administration and the charity sector.